Qryptell/Qryptell-api-docs/docs/websocket/README.md

 sidebar_position: 1
 ---

-# Welcome to LunarLoom WebSocket Service!
+# Welcome to Qryptell WebSocket Service!

-The LunarLoom WebSocket Service is a powerful tool designed to facilitate real-time communication in your End-to-End (E2E) chat application.
+The Qryptell WebSocket Service is a powerful tool designed to facilitate real-time communication in your End-to-End (E2E) chat application.
 It leverages WebSocket technology to establish a seamless and efficient bidirectional communication channel between the client and server.

 ## What WebSocket Service Offers